GerHobbelt/owemdjee/README.md

     - **sqlite_wrapper** [📁](./sqlite_wrapper) [🌐](https://github.com/GerHobbelt/sqlite_wrapper): an easy-to-use, lightweight and concurrency-friendly SQLite wrapper written in C++17.
     - **lib_nas_lockfile** [📁](./lib_nas_lockfile) [🌐](https://github.com/GerHobbelt/lib_nas_lockfile) -- lockfile management on NAS and other disparate network filesystem storage.
 To be combined with SQLite to create a proper Qiqqa Sync operation.
     - **otl** [📁](./otl) [🌐](https://github.com/GerHobbelt/otl) -- Oracle Template Library (STL-like wrapper for SQL DB queries; supports many databases besides Oracle)

     - LMDB, NoSQL and key/value stores:

-    - **lmdb** [📁](./lmdb) [🌐](https://github.com/GerHobbelt/lmdb) -- OpenLDAP [LMDB](http://www.lmdb.tech/doc/index.html) is an outrageously fast key/value store with semantics that make it highly interesting for many applications.
+      + **lmdb** [📁](./lmdb) [🌐](https://github.com/GerHobbelt/lmdb) -- OpenLDAP [LMDB](http://www.lmdb.tech/doc/index.html) is an outrageously fast key/value store with semantics that make it highly interesting for many applications.
 Of specific note, besides speed, is the full support for transactions and good read/write concurrency.
 LMDB is also famed for its robustness **when used correctly**.

-    - **Lightning.NET** [📁](./Lightning.NET) [🌐](https://github.com/GerHobbelt/Lightning.NET) -- .NET library for OpenLDAP's LMDB key-value store
+      + **Lightning.NET** [📁](./Lightning.NET) [🌐](https://github.com/GerHobbelt/Lightning.NET) -- .NET library for OpenLDAP's LMDB key-value store
-    - **lmdb.spreads.net** [📁](./lmdb.spreads.net) [🌐](https://github.com/GerHobbelt/Spreads.LMDB) -- Low-level zero-overhead and [the fastest](https://github.com/Spreads/Spreads.LMDB/commit/4085dde649ef9ebb64310f2627299762dd62d5ce) LMDB .NET wrapper with some additional native methods useful for [Spreads](https://github.com/Spreads/).
+      + **lmdb.spreads.net** [📁](./lmdb.spreads.net) [🌐](https://github.com/GerHobbelt/Spreads.LMDB) -- Low-level zero-overhead and [the fastest](https://github.com/Spreads/Spreads.LMDB/commit/4085dde649ef9ebb64310f2627299762dd62d5ce) LMDB .NET wrapper with some additional native methods useful for [Spreads](https://github.com/Spreads/).

-    - **lmdb-store** [📁](./lmdb-store) [🌐](https://github.com/GerHobbelt/lmdb-store) -- an ultra-fast NodeJS interface to LMDB; probably the fastest and most efficient NodeJS key-value/database interface that exists for full storage and retrieval of structured JS data (objects, arrays, etc.) in a true persisted, scalable, [ACID compliant](https://en.wikipedia.org/wiki/ACID) database.
+      + **lmdb-store** [📁](./lmdb-store) [🌐](https://github.com/GerHobbelt/lmdb-store) -- an ultra-fast NodeJS interface to LMDB; probably the fastest and most efficient NodeJS key-value/database interface that exists for full storage and retrieval of structured JS data (objects, arrays, etc.) in a true persisted, scalable, [ACID compliant](https://en.wikipedia.org/wiki/ACID) database.
 It provides a simple interface for interacting with LMDB.

-    - **lmdb-safe** [📁](./lmdb-safe) [🌐](https://github.com/GerHobbelt/lmdb-safe) -- A safe modern & performant C++17 wrapper of LMDB.
-[LMDB](http://www.lmdb.tech/doc/index.html) is an outrageously fast key/value store with semantics that make it highly interesting for many applications.
+      + **lmdb-safe** [📁](./lmdb-safe) [🌐](https://github.com/GerHobbelt/lmdb-safe) -- A safe modern & performant C++ wrapper of LMDB.
+LMDB is an outrageously fast key/value store with semantics that make it highly interesting for many applications.
 Of specific note, besides speed, is the full support for transactions and good read/write concurrency.
-LMDB is also famed for its robustness **when used correctly**.
+LMDB is also famed for its robustness.. **when used correctly**.
+The design of LMDB is elegant and simple, which aids both the performance and stability.
+The downside of this elegant design is a nontrivial set of rules that need to be followed to not break things.
+In other words, LMDB delivers great things but only if you use it exactly right.
+This is by conscious design.
+The `lmdb-safe` library aims to deliver the full LMDB performance while programmatically making sure the LMDB semantics are adhered to, with very limited overhead.
-    - **lmdbxx** [📁](./lmdbxx) [🌐](https://github.com/GerHobbelt/lmdbxx) -- LMDB C++ wrapper
+      + **lmdbxx** [📁](./lmdbxx) [🌐](https://github.com/GerHobbelt/lmdbxx) -- lmdb++: a comprehensive C++11 wrapper for the LMDB embedded database library, offering both an error-checked procedural interface and an object-oriented resource interface with RAII semantics.
-    - **libmdbx** [📁](./libmdbx) [🌐](https://github.com/GerHobbelt/libmdbx) -- lmdb++: a comprehensive C++11 wrapper for the LMDB embedded database library, offering both an error-checked procedural interface and an object-oriented resource interface with RAII semantics.
+      + **libmdbx** [📁](./libmdbx) [🌐](https://github.com/GerHobbelt/libmdbx) -- one of the fastest embeddable key-value ACID database without WAL. `libmdbx` surpasses the legendary LMDB in terms of reliability, features and performance.

-    - **ligra-graph** [📁](./ligra-graph) [🌐](https://github.com/GerHobbelt/ligra) -- a Lightweight Graph Processing Framework for Shared Memory; works on both uncompressed and compressed graphs and hypergraphs.
+    - **ligra-graph** [📁](./ligra-graph) [🌐](https://github.com/GerHobbelt/ligra) -- LIGRA: a Lightweight Graph Processing Framework for Shared Memory; works on both uncompressed and compressed graphs and hypergraphs.

     - **upscaledb** [📁](./upscaledb) [🌐](https://github.com/GerHobbelt/hamsterdb) -- a.k.a. hamsterdb: a thread-safe key/value database engine.
 It supports a B+Tree index structure, uses memory mapped I/O (if available), fast Cursors and variable length keys and can create In-Memory Databases.